Applications of artificial intelligence: Computational geometry

+AI-assisted mathematical discovery

+FunSearch, also developed by DeepMind, combines an LLM with automated evaluation to search for programs that can help solve mathematical problems.
+It has been applied to extremal combinatorics, including the cap set problem, and to online bin packing.

+AI-assisted algorithm discovery

+AI systems have also been used to search for improved algorithms and computational routines.
+AlphaTensor, AlphaDev, and AlphaEvolve have been applied to matrix multiplication algorithms, sorting routines, and broader scientific and algorithmic discovery.

 Military

 Various countries are deploying AI military applications.
 Research is targeting intelligence collection and analysis, logistics, cyber operations, information operations, and semiautonomous and autonomous vehicles.

-AI has been used in military operations in Iraq, Syria, Israel and Ukraine.
+AI has been used in military operations in Iraq, Syria, Israel, and Ukraine.

+Robotics

+AI is used in robotics to help robots perceive their surroundings, plan actions, navigate, manipulate objects, and adapt to changing environments.
+AI systems are used to connect sensor data with physical action, especially in systems operating outside controlled factory settings.

 Internet and e-commerce

+Procurement and Sourcing

+AI has been used in B2B sourcing and procurement.
+Academic literature and industry reports point out uses of AI for supplier evaluation and selection, predictive demand forecasting, automated contract and invoice processing, and supply-chain risk assessment.
+Machine learning, natural language processing, and robotic process automation are commonly used in procurement.

 Web feeds and posts

 Machine learning has been used for recommendation systems in determining which posts should show up in social media feeds.
-Various types of social media analysis also make use of machine learning and there is research into its use for (semi-)automated tagging/enhancement/correction of online misinformation and related filter bubbles.
+Various types of social media analysis also make use of machine learning, and there is research into its use for (semi-)automated tagging/enhancement/correction of online misinformation and related filter bubbles.

 AI has been used to customize shopping options and personalize offers.
 Online gambling companies have used AI for targeting gamblers.

 Virtual assistants and search

 Intelligent personal assistants use AI to attempt to respond to natural language requests.
 Siri, released in 2010 for Apple smartphones, popularized the concept.

-Bing Chat has used artificial intelligence as part of its search engine.
+Bing Chat has used AI as part of its search engine.

 Spam filtering

 Machine learning can be used to combat spam, scams, and phishing.
-It can scrutinize the contents of spam and phishing attacks to attempt to identify malicious elements.
+It can scrutinize the content of spam and phishing attacks to attempt to identify malicious elements.
 Some models built via machine learning algorithms have over 90% accuracy in distinguishing between spam and legitimate emails.
 These models can be refined using new data and evolving spam tactics.
 Machine learning also analyzes traits such as sender behavior, email header information, and attachment types, potentially enhancing spam detection.